 Aside from the Melbourne Cup, Australia’s most celebrated sporting event is the Bathurst 1000, also known as ‘The Great Race‘.
 Millions will be tuning in to see who will reign supreme at Mount Panorama- the most unforgiving track in the world of motor sports.

-Now that it’s arrived, you won’t miss a key moment when taking advantage of the Free to air coverage, a Live TV Trial that provides access to Fox Sports, as well as mobile streaming options and replays of the events you may have missed.
+Now that it’s arrived, you won’t miss a key moment when taking enjoying the Free to air coverage, as well as mobile streaming options and replays of the day’s earlier events.

 Since 2000, the race has seen Jamie Whincup and Craig Lowndes dominate Mount Panorama.
 Whincup has won on four occasions while Lowndes, who was a close friend of Peter Brock and won the inaugural Trophy in 2006, has conquered Bathurst six times, including 2015 when he partnered with four time winner Steve Richards.
 Whincup and Lowndes are favoured to take the title again, despite just average efforts at the recent Sandown 500.